 If you own a trailer boat and take it out of the water after each use, it is not necessarily required to use antifouling.
 However, you should still regularly clean your underwater hull and steam-jet clean your boat after each use.
 If your boat remains in the water for several days, we recommend to treat the underwater hull with antifouling.

-My antifouling is in good condition.
-Do I have to renew it?
+The antifouling on my boat is still in a good condition.
+Do I have to re-apply?

-If your antifouling is still in good condition at the end of the season, we still recommend a new coat of antifouling at the beginning of the new season.
-The effectiveness of the antifouling depends less on how many times you treat your boat with antifouling but more on how many layers you applied.
+If your antifouling is in good condition at the end of the season, we still recommend a new coat of antifouling at the beginning of the new season.
+However, the effectiveness of the antifouling depends less on the number of coats, and more on the thickness of the coat.
 For applying a new coat, follow these steps:

 - Clean the underwater area of your hull with fresh water, for best results and in order to remove loose antifouling particles, you should use a high-pressure cleaner.